komiayi/komiayi.github.io/README.md

 - ### R Packages
   - [MixLaw](https://github.com/komiayi/MixLaw): This package implements a class for modeling a mixture of distributions.
 It enables the generation of observations from the mixture, provides a density representation, and calculates the mean and quantiles of the generated observations, all developed by me.

+### **R Packages**

+-   [**MixLaw**](https://github.com/komiayi/MixLaw): A custom R package I developed for **modeling and simulating mixture distributions**.
+MixLaw provides a robust framework to generate observations, define density functions, and compute essential statistics such as means and quantiles for complex mixtures of various underlying distributions.
+This tool simplifies the handling of heterogeneous data structures in statistical modeling.

 ## Core Competencies
 - **Methodologies**: Causal mediation, Statistics